-We consider fermionic dark matter which elastically interacts with protons and electrons via a heavy scalar mediator.
+We consider fermionic DM which elastically interacts with protons and electrons via a heavy scalar mediator.
 The differential cross section reads \cite{Bondarenko:2019vrb}

-where $\sigma_{{\rm DM}-i}$ is the dark matter-proton or dark matter-electron cross section at the zero center-of-mass momentum, $\mu_{{\rm DM}-i}$ is the reduced mass, $s$ is the square of center-of-mass energy, and $q^2=2m_{\rm DM} T_{\rm DM}$ is the momentum transfer of the process.
+where $\sigma_{{\rm DM}-i}$ is the DM-proton or DM-electron cross section at the zero center-of-mass momentum, $\mu_{{\rm DM}-i}$ is the reduced mass, $s$ is the square of center-of-mass energy, and $q^2=2m_{\rm DM} T_{\rm DM}$ is the momentum transfer of the process.
 The quantity $F_i$ is either the proton form factor \cite{Angeli:2004kvy}, or equal to 1 for electrons.
-This formalism is only valid for elastic scatterings.

-In the right panel of Fig.~\ref{fig:DMspike}, the solid lines represent the total standard energy-loss time scales as a function of energy for protons in NGC 1068 \cite{Murase:2022dog} and for electrons in TXS 0506+056 \cite{Keivani_2018}.
+In the right panel of Fig.~\ref{fig:DMspike}, the solid lines represent the total standard energy-loss timescales as a function of energy for protons in NGC 1068 \cite{Murase:2022dog} and for electrons in TXS 0506+056 \cite{Keivani_2018}.
 CR protons in NGC 1068 are almost depleted, and the dominant cooling mechanisms at increasing energies are inelastic $pp$ interactions, Bethe-Heitler pair production, and $p\gamma$ interactions \cite{Murase:2019vdl}.
-CR protons do not cool efficiently in TXS 0506+056, and the fate is governed by a dynamical time scale of $\sim 10^5$~s in the SMBH frame \cite{Keivani_2018}.
+CR protons do not cool efficiently in TXS 0506+056, and the fate is governed by a dynamical timescale of $\sim 10^5$~s in the SMBH frame \cite{Keivani_2018}.
 For electrons in TXS 0506+056, the dominant cooling mechanisms are inverse Compton scattering and synchroton radiation.
 The breaks in the solid lines of the plots reflect the energies at which the transition of dominant processes occurs.